novadyna/developer-manual/docs/backend/analytics/intro.md

 - A redis instance endpoint
 - A VPC with VPCEndpoints for DynamoDB, S3 and SQS
+- 3 Subnets

-Compared to other preexisting architectural issues on our platform, this should be easy to remedy.
+However, compared to other preexisting architectural issues on our platform, this should be relatively easy to remedy.